kaustubhk24/blog-portfolio/blog/2020-08-28-write-a-java-program-to-use-the-try-and-catch-and-finally-block.md

 ---
-title: Write a Java program to use the try and catch and finally block.
+title: Write a java program to use the try and catch and finally block.
 date: 2020-08-28T15:58:00+00:00
 author: Kaustubh Kulkarni
 author_title: Programmer